hcvazquez/UFFRemover/experiment/README.md

 For this step, you need to open the browser console and save the content into a txt file.

+> Note: In Chrome, please check that "info" logging level is enable.

 In math.js example:

 ![image](https://github.com/hcvazquez/UFFOptimizer/blob/master/experiment/img/profiling.png)

 #### 7. Now, you can use the registered information to optimize your application

+How the optimizations works?
+The optimization removes the UFFs functions from the js file optimized.
+All the functions removed are listed in a folder created by the tool called "uff" in the same folder in which the optimized file is located.
+To avoid potential runtime errors owing to functions removed wrongly, UFFOptimizer replace the functions with an AJAX synchronous call that dinamically load the function from the server in case of need it.

 > Note: The file to optimize needs to be the original file.